I’m not what I think I am…

 Well let’s stop kidding and be realistic.
 I also love to play football, badminton, table-tennis, chess and computer games.
 I was the owner of the champion’s trophy in a local chess tournament.
 Also me and my friend was the leading badminton team there in playing doubles.
 Those days were really awesome.
 I never played table-tennis before I joined Trippert Labs (acquired by Playdom later) as a Software Engineer in iPhone Game Development Team.
 So initially it was really hard time to adjust with playing against some really good players there.
 But if you ask them, they will tell you how much I improved!
 Even managed to get the award for the title “Most Unmovable Player” in the table-tennis tournament 2009, arranged in my office.
 I don’t want to disclose the meaning or value of that title here, as an award is an award, no matter whatsoever, my Trippert colleagues knows that very well :P

 Well, I think I should stop for now, It would take thousands of pages, but my analysis about myself might not be complete.
 Honestly saying, actually I don’t understand myself, that’s why I can’t express me in brief :) The only thing I might know about me is, I want to be very simple.
-I believe, simplicity is the most beautiful thing to have, but from my personal experience I can tell you it’s the most complex thing on earth to achieve.
+I believe, simplicity is the most beautiful thing to have, but I can tell you it’s the most complex thing on earth to achieve.